jpolina/chord-generator/README.md

-A chord progression generator which creates and plays chords for any melody of your choice!
+A chord progression generator that creates and plays chords for any melody of your choice!

 To try it out, go [here](https://jpolina.github.io/chord-generator/)